 --the universe looms bright when observed with new eyes!

-As Dad traveled far from home in an unfamiliar land,
+As Dad traveled far from home

 he found comfort in a book he had brought with him.